gardener/remedy-controller/test/README.md

 Before running the test you should check whether you have the necessary files prepared.
 The test currently expects two things:

-1. A `credentials.json` that contains the necessary credentials (and as of now: region information) for interacting with the shoots' resources on azure.
+1. A `credentials.yaml` that contains the necessary credentials (and as of now: region information) for interacting with the shoots' resources on azure.
 The file is expected to have the following structure:
-    ```json
-    {
+    ```yaml
-        "aadClientId": "<client id>",
+    aadClientId: "<client id>"
-        "aadClientSecret": "<client secret>",
+    aadClientSecret: "<client secret>"
-        "tenantId": "<tenant id>",
+    tenantId: "<tenant id>"
-        "subscriptionId": "<subscription id>",
+    subscriptionId: "<subscription id>"
-        "resourceGroup": "<resource group name>",
+    resourceGroup: "<resource group name>"
-        "location": "<name of the azure region the azure resources are in>"
-    }
+    location: "<azure region name>"
     ```
 2. A `kubeconfig` that points to the shoot cluster.